rbtcollins/bitnami-docker/vcloud/redmine/README.md

     -n default-routed-network -m manual --ip 192.168.109.200 --cpu 2 --ram 4096
 ```

-In this command we are creating a VM named `k8s-master` with the static IP address `192.168.109.200`, `2` vCPUs and `4` Gigabytes of RAM.
+In this command we are creating a VM named `k8s-master` with the static IP address `192.168.109.200`, `2` vCPUs and `4G` RAM.
 Feel free to change this as per your requirements.
+Unfortunately we cannot specify the storage space using `vca` so we will stick with the default `10G` disk space.

 Power on the VM using: